SciML/DataInterpolations.jl/docs/src/interface.md

 All Interpolation methods return an object from which we can compute the value of the dependent variable at any time point.

 We will use `CubicSpline` method for demonstration but the API is same for all the methods.
+We can also pass `extrapolate=true` keyword if we want to allow the interpolation to go beyond the range of the timepoints.
+The default value is `extrapolate=false`.

 ```@example interface
-A = CubicSpline(u, t)
+A1 = CubicSpline(u, t)

 # For interpolation do, A(t)
-A(100.0)
+A1(100.0)

+A2 = CubicSpline(u, t; extrapolate = true)

+# Extrapolation
+A2(300.0)
 ```

 !!! note